Some links in this post may be affiliate links

 Yes.
 String of Lemons Plant like other Senecio species is toxic to humans and pets as outlined by ASPCA.
 If ingested, it can cause drooling, vomiting, diarrhea and lethargy.
 Contact with the plant sap may cause skin irritation or skin rash in sensitive skin therefore, always wear gloves when handling the plant.
 Keep it away from the reach of children and pets to avoid mishaps.

-Curio citriformis care requires pruning to keep the plant neat, to minimize pest and disease infestations and rejuvenate growth.
+Curio citriformis requires pruning to keep the plant neat, to minimize pest and disease infestations and rejuvenate growth.
 Repotting is only needed when the plant has become pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 String of Lemons Plant grows best in bright light with at least 4-6 hours of morning or late afternoon sunlight.
 Protect it from hot midday sunshine to avoid scorching and loss of leaf color.